 And this one time, they didn't see how obnoxious it was to try to clean a room early.

 And this time, sorry was not enough for me.

 Oh, and the follow-up from the General Manager, now that it is a week later?

-I checked TripAdvisor to see if I was alone but no, I found several bad experiences which you can read here.
+I checked TripAdvisor to see if I was alone but no, I found several bad experiences, which you can read here.
 One reads, "While the hotel looks nice, service and food is fair at best.
-While walking through the lobby a Ritz employee was walking directly toward me.
-Instead of stepping aside, smiling, or greeting me, he simply said “excuse me coming through” and forced me to step aside.
+While walking through the lobby, a Ritz employee was walking directly toward me.
+Instead of stepping aside, smiling, or greeting me, he said, “Excuse me, coming through,” and forced me to step aside.
 Seriously?!"

 The General Manager responded to that review and many others with a standard boilerplate answer, "I value your comments and will use them to improve the service and products we offer our guests."